CloudSlang/docs/tutorial/12_lesson.rst

 Up Next
 -------

-In the next lesson we'll see how to use system properties to send values to input variables.
+In the next lesson we'll see how to use existing content in your flows.

 New Code - Complete
 -------------------